mohammaddehnavi/mohi-docs/Linux/Debian/Debian11-bullseye/Nvidia_optimus.md

 EndSection
 ```

+Then you need to reset `lightdm` with the command `sudo systemctl restart lightdm`

 According to  [this docs](https://wiki.archlinux.org/title/NVIDIA_Optimus) you need set some options to `xrandr`

 You can see the name of your output provider with the command `xrandr --listproviders`